Chalarangelo/jsiqle/README.md

 #### Field definitions

-Fields can be defined as part of a model definition or added individually to a model by calling `Model.prototype.addField()`:
+Fields can be defined as part of a model definition.

 ```js
 import jsiqle from '@jsiqle/core';